laravel/docs/precognition.md

 ## Installation

 We have created some front-end helper libraries to make working with Precognition a dreamy delight.
-If you are going to use Precognition, we recommend installing the libraries for your project.
-The Laravel starter kits and skeleton pre-install and configure the library, however if your application does not yet have it installed, you can install it via NPM.
+If you are going to use Precognition, we recommend installing the appropriate libraries for your project.
+The Laravel starter kits and skeleton install and configure the Precognition libraries, however if your application does not yet have it installed, you can install it via NPM.
 There is a vanilla JavaScript and a VueJS flavoured package available:

 ```
 # vanilla JavaScript: